 Windows Defender is a decent antivirus solution that comes in a package with Windows 10 and Windows 11.
-There were many controversies about its efficiency and quality in the past, which are still heard now.
+There were many controversies about its efficiency and quality, which are still heard now.
 In this article, we’ll be dealing with one of the most rebuked traits of Windows Defender – its tremendous resource consumption.
 Namely, we will address the Antimalware Service Executable – one of Defender’s processes directly responsible for draining the CPU power.

 What is Antimalware Service Executable?

 Antimalware Service Executable is an internal process related to Windows Defender.
-It is responsible for the antivirus protection of your system – unless you have the other security program on your PC.
+It is responsible for your system’s antivirus protection – unless you have the other security program on your PC.
 If you open Task Manager, you will find the process in question in the list of background processes.
-The executable file associated with the msmpeng.exe process – exactly, the executable file of Windows Defender.
+The executable file associated with the msmpeng.exe process is exactly the executable file of Windows Defender.
 It sometimes causes a lot of disturbances on msmpeng.exe high CPU usage, since the computer is quite hard to use in that state.
 Let me explain why that happens.

 Any anti-malware program takes significant CPU and RAM amounts during the scanning.
-That’s why it is useless to try to decrease it – you’d just extend the time of the scan, without reaching any real success.
-Our hints in this article are to reschedule the msmpeng.exe activity and customise the time when Defender will be active for it to be less bothersome.
-When you expect the Windows Defender activity, it will be much easier to decrease the negative effect from Antimalware Service Executable high memory usage.
+That’s why it is useless to try to decrease it – you’d extend the scan time without achieving real success.
+Our hints in this article are to reschedule the msmpeng.exe activity and customize the time when Defender will be active for it to be less bothersome.
+When you expect , the Windows Defender activity, it will be much easier to decrease the negative effect from Antimalware Service Executable high memory usage.
 The more radical solution we suggest is switching to a lighter security program instead of a cumbersome Defender.
-We do not recommend you to disable Antimalware Service Executable, since leaving your system unprotected is worse than having sporadic performance issues.
+We do not recommend you disable Antimalware Service Executable since leaving your system unprotected is worse than having sporadic performance issues.